arussellsaw/arussellsaw.github.io/_posts/2015-05-31-telemetry.md

 in my free time, for caching [KairosDB](http://github.com/kairosdb/kairosdb) when used with our [Grafana](http://github.com/grafana/grafana) dashboards.
-In working on this project, i had a thought that it would be great if i could pull our some metrics in order to track performance and usage of the proxy, and thanks to Go's fantastic packaging model, i had the motivation to make a dedicated library, so that my future projects, and hopefully others can have an easy workflow for metrics and alerting.
+In working on this project, i had a thought that it would be great if i could pull out some metrics in order to track performance and usage of the proxy, and thanks to Go's fantastic packaging/imports model, i had the motivation to make a dedicated library, so that my future projects, and hopefully others can have an easy workflow for metrics and alerting.